 Tips For Your First Night Shift

-Stay well-rested: Whether you’re switching from day shift to night shift or vice versa, you can be more susceptible to getting sick, since your body is getting used to a new sleep cycle.
+Whether you’re switching from day shift to night shift or vice versa, you can be more susceptible to getting sick, since your body is getting used to a new sleep cycle.
 You’re also prone to Shift Work Sleep Disorder (SWSD), which interrupts your circadian rhythm and can manifest in insomnia and wake-time sleepiness, like falling asleep on the job or impaired mental sharpness and reaction time.
-Studies show that being tired can have a negative effect on several things, including: attention span, concentration time, reaction time, mood, and memory.
+Studies show that being tired can have a negative effect on several things, including attention span, concentration time, reaction time, mood, and memory.
 So make sure you preemptively allow yourself enough time to sleep.
-I know, it’s easier said than done, but the sooner you can ease yourself into a new sleep routine, the better off you’ll be both at work and during other activities.
+It’s easier said than done, but the sooner you can ease yourself into a new sleep routine, the better off you’ll be both at work and during other activities.

-Stay positive: One of the biggest complaints from travelers is the night shift.
-And sure, I get it.
-Maybe taking on a night shift isn't your ideal work environment.
-You could go into it with a sour face and a negative demeanor, but what good will that do?
+One of the biggest complaints from travelers is their night shift schedule.
+Maybe taking on a night shift isn't your ideal work environment, but going into it with a sour face and a negative demeanor won't help.
 You're still there, doing your job and making things happen.
 Why not make the most of it?
 Bring a little laughter and positive energy to your fellow night shift workers.
 People don't like negativity, so if you want to make friends, or honestly just avoid making enemies, focus on the good things and help each other out.
 After all, you're in this together!

-Group your shifts together.
-To get the most out of your time and to give yourself that work-life balance and some semblance of a normal schedule, work longer shifts, like a twelve-hour schedule.
+Group your shifts together to give yourself that work-life balance and some semblance of a normal schedule.
+Work longer shifts, like a twelve-hour schedule.
 When you give yourself a twelve-hour shift, your body gets into the groove of night shift work.
 Try bucketing your shifts into two or three day cycles, so that you have the maximum amount of time to enjoy life outside of work.
-This routine can seem a little daunting, but the time off to enjoy family, friends, activities and adventuring in your new town might payoff.
+This routine can seem a little daunting, but the time off to enjoy personal time and hobbies will payoff.
 If this schedule is too intense for you, experiment with your scheduling over time to find out what works best with your pattern.

-Prioritize yourself.
-We have been seeing self care routines all over the place and we're hopping on board!
-Self care is extremely important to medical travelers, especially a night shift nurse or someone tackling a new schedule.
-As you fall into a routine with your night shifts, create self care routines too.
+We have been seeing self-care routines all over the place and we're hopping on board.
+Self-care is extremely important to medical travelers, especially a night shift nurse or someone tackling a new schedule.
+As you fall into a routine with your night shifts, create self-care routines too.
 Whether that means taking 10 minutes each time you wake up to relax and set your intention for the day, having an afternoon of "you time" on your days off, treating yourself to a snack break, or simply creating a bedtime routine to help you wind down from the energy of the day, taking care of yourself and your health, mentally and physically, can help you be better at your job.